Aeneas: Rust Verification by Functional Translation: and its Functional Translation, by Example

 This program is semantically equivalent to the original Rust code, but does not rely on the memory: we have leveraged the precise ownership discipline of Rust to generate a functional, pure version of the program.
 In hindsight, the usage of references in Rust was merely an implementation detail, which is why \li+ref_incr_fwd+ becomes a simple (possibly-overflowing) addition.
 Should the call to \li+ref_incr_fwd+ (line 5) succeed, its result is bound to \li+y+ (line 7); the \li+assert+ simply becomes a boolean test that may generate a failure in the error monad.

 For the purposes of unit-testing, \aeneas inserts an additional assertion for \li+test_*+ functions of type $\mathsf{unit}\to\mathsf{unit}$: the prover shows instantly that our test always succeeds.
 (In \fstar, we execute this assertion directly on the normalizer, without even resorting to SMT; \aeneas produces an executable translation, not a logical encoding.)
+In the remainder of this section, we use \mintinline{fstar}+<--+, \fstar's bind operator \footnote{There are issues in \fstar related to this notation~\cite{fstar1288}, which we work around in practice, but ignore here.} in the error monad.